drew rongere

 Email: chaz.mahle@mcamustangs.org Phone: 763-488-7933

 In between stints with the Minnesota Vikings, Mahle worked as a Sports Performance Coach at Stanford University directing Track and Field as well as assisting with the Cardinal Football team.
-The University would go on to win the 2012-2013 school year NACDA Directors’ cup which is awarded to the most successful overall athletic program in the country.
-While at Stanford University Mahle would coach a combined 22 All-Americans.
-During his lone season on the farm, the Women’s Track and Field team would go on to win the Women’s Indoor Conference Championship while the Cardinal Football team would finish at number 6 in the BCS college football rankings with a record of 11-2 caping off the season with a win over Wisconsin at the 2013 Rose Bowl Game.
+The University would go on to win the 2012-2013 school year NACDA Directors’ Cup, which is awarded to the most successful overall athletic program in the country.
+While at Stanford University, Mahle would coach a combined 22 All-Americans.
+During his lone season on the farm, the Women’s Track and Field team would go on to win the Women’s Indoor Conference Championship, while the Cardinal Football team would finish at number 6 in the BCS college football rankings with a record of 11-2 capping off the season with a win over Wisconsin at the 2013 Rose Bowl Game.

-From 2008-2010 Mahle would work as a graduate assistant Strength and Conditioning Coach at Bowling Green State university.
+From 2008-2010, Mahle worked as a graduate assistant Strength and Conditioning Coach at Bowling Green State University.
 He would have a primary role in training all 18 sports offered by the university while designing and implementing the training programs for Baseball, Volleyball, Golf, Tennis, Gymnastics, and Women’s Soccer.
 The Falcon Baseball team would win the MAC Conference Championship in both 2008 and 2009 during Mahle’s time at the University.

 Mahle received his bachelor’s degree in Physical Education from St. Cloud State University (2005) and a master’s degree in Sports Management from Bowling Green State University (2010).